JuliaOpt/MathProgBase.jl/doc/lowlevel.rst

     Returns the Lagrangian dual solution vector corresponding to the quadratic constraints.
 Some solvers do not compute these values by default.
 Not available when integer variables are present.

+.. function:: getquadinfeasibilityray(m::AbstractMathProgModel)

+    Returns a "Farkas" proof of infeasibility, i.e., an unbounded ray of the dual, for the quadratic constraints.
+    Note that for some solvers, one must specify additional options for this ray to be computed.

+.. function:: getquadconstrRHS(m::AbstractMathProgModel)

+    Returns a vector containing the right-hand side values on the quadratic constraints.

+.. function:: setquadconstrRHS!(m::AbstractMathProgModel, lb)

+    Sets the right-hand side values on the quadratic constraints.
+If the constraint was provided in the special second-order conic format, the solver may reject changing the right-hand side from zero.